A Trusted Friend in a Complicated World

 Mooncakes by Suzanne Walker

 Mooncakes is that spellbinding, magical-girl queer romance you’ve been looking for.
-Nova Huang works in her grandma’s bookstore—where they also loan out spell books, for the customers who know to ask.
-Her childhood crush, Tam, has been on the run for years as a werewolf, but is back for Nova’s help.
+“Cozy fantasy is having a moment right now, and Mooncakes definitely fits into that delightful subgenre,” Strolle says.
+Nova Huang works in her grandma’s bookstore—where they also loan out spell books to the customers who know to ask.
+Her childhood crush, Tam, has been on the run for years as a werewolf but is back for Nova’s help.
 The Huang family must come together to save them and their wolf magic before darker intentions prevail.
 This fantasy book, illustrated by Wendy Xu, was published in 2019.

 Shop Now